 - Pain and suffering.

 Punitive damages, also called “exemplary” damages may be available in a construction accident when the defendant’s actions were extremely reckless or intentional.
-Punitive damages are not intended to compensate the plaintiff for his or her loss but instead to punish the defendant and deter similar actions in the future.
+Punitive damages are not intended to compensate you for your loss but instead to punish the defendant and deter similar actions in the future.

 In a personal injury accident, punitive damages may be available when the defendant has acted with: